open-ephys/commutator-docs/source/user-guide/status-led.rst

                 -   **Enabled:** Remote and manual controls are unlocked.
             *   -   no color
                 -   **LED Disabled:** The commutator could be in any of the above states.

+        The LED can be toggled off if it presents unwanted visual stimulus by pressing the LED button.
+The LED can then be toggled on by pressing the button again.
+Alternatively, the LED can be toggled off/on remotely using the :ref:`{led:false} or {led:true} command <remote_control>`.

     ..  grid-item::
         :columns: 4

-        ..  image:: /_static/images/commutator-front-status-led.jpg
+        ..  figure:: /_static/images/commutator-front-status-led.jpg
             :alt: Status LED
             :align: center
             :class: hover-image

-The LED can be toggled off if it presents unwanted visual stimulus by pressing the LED button.
-The LED can then be toggled on by pressing the button again.
-Alternatively, the LED can be toggled off/on remotely using the :ref:`{led:false} or {led:true} command <remote_control>`.
+            Your commutator controller front panel might not be identical to the one pictured, but the status LED functions equivalently.

 ..  note::
     Toggling the LED on commutators that use Micro-USB requires holding the LED button for > 0.5 seconds.